raykyeung/MicrochipCriticalLiftOff/README.md

 ### Functions
 **B2KAnnotateModelParams** - Function to output text annotation for model parameters with uncertainties to 1 significant figure\
-**B2KFormatValuesToStrOneSigFigMaxUnc** - function to rounds values based on 1 significant figure of the maximum uncertainty for all values and formats as strings\
+**B2KFormatValuesToStrOneSigFigMaxUnc** - Function to rounds values based on 1 significant figure of the maximum uncertainty for all values and formats as strings\
-**B2KTextAlignedToLineLogLogPlot** - function to align text annotation to power-law linear line in log-log scale
+**B2KTextAlignedToLineLogLogPlot** - Function to align text annotation to power-law linear line in log-log scale
 ### Classes
 **B2KAllParametersLiftOff** - Class containing all equations for evaluating particulate flow properties including the area domain size, $HW/d^2$, and dimensionless numbers, $\mathrm{Re}$ and $\mathrm{Ar}$.
 #### +B2KConstants